Lesser Chameleon Care Page

 For each feeding, offer as many appropriately-sized bugs as your chameleon can eat in about 10 minutes.
 Appropriately-sized feeders should be about the length between the chameleon's eyes.
 Mealworms and other slender worms can be longer.

-The key to a healthy, balanced diet is variety, so make sure to provide as many different kinds of safe insects and fruits in your chameleons' diet as possible!
+The key to a healthy, balanced diet is variety, so make sure to provide as many different kinds of safe insects in your chameleons' diet as possible!

 - Black soldier fly larvae